wbcmedia/wbcmedia.github.io/draft.md

 **_Chris O'Really_** : No need to panic, I've got a torch somewhere... there it is, now, ah that's better.
 Right everyone, stay close to me, I'm sure we can sort this out, I suspect the fusebox is through here.

-- They shuffle off in line then moments later shuffle back on
+- They shuffle off in line, down into the toilets...
+- Then moments later shuffle back on
+- Barclay Two has gone missing
 - The 2 bedsheet ghosts tag on at the back
-- Barclay Two has gone missing

 **_Chris O'Really_** : No, maybe it's over here.